timnew/timnew.github.com/source/_posts/2013-04-25-node-over-express-configuration.md

 1. You just need one set of configuration when you deploying your app to cloud or cluster.
 Because all the host specific configurations are usually provided via the environment variables.
 2. You might have some simple and straight forward logic in your configuration, which could be very useful if you have some naming convention in your configuration.
 But complicated or tricky logic should be strictly avoid, because it is hurts to readability and maintainability.
 3. You can easily write test to test your configuration, to make sure your app is properly configured.
 It could be very handy when you have complicated inheritance relationship between configurations, or you have some simple logics in your configuration.
+4. Avoid to instantiate and execute the code doesn't related to your current environment, which could be helpful to avoid unnecessary error due to lack of something in specific environment, and avoid overhead to parse and instantiate some expensive resources.
+5. You will get runtime error when the configuration for the environment doesn't exists.